Nalaquq/qcorp-gis-training/modules/04-spatial-analysis-arcgis-pro/activities/activity-10-sar-trail-marking-grant.md

    - High quality for printing

 **Copy to Assets Directory:**
-- Save copy to: `assets/ADOT trail marking map.pdf`
+- Save copy to: `assets/images/adotfinalmap.jpg` (or PDF format if preferred)
 - This matches the example file created for this activity

 **Example Output:**
-- See completed example: `assets/ADOT trail marking map.pdf`
+- See completed example: `assets/images/adotfinalmap.jpg`
 - This professional map demonstrates the expected quality and content for grant applications

 ---